simopier/QuantifyingHydrideMicrostructure/RHF_Validation_ImageJ_Measurements/ImageJ_tutorial.md

 ## 3 - Open images
 * Go in __File__ and select __Open__.
 * Then select the image from computer.
-* *At this point you should see another ImageJ tab open of the image*.
+* *At this point you should see another ImageJ tab open with the image*.

 ## 4 - Perform measurements
 * On ImageJ toolbar select __Analyze__.
 In drop-down menu go under __Tools__ and open __ROI Manager...__.